IanMitchell/Quill/README.md

 It should be noted that Quill is still very much in development, and shouldn't be used as a live website.
 Hopefully we'll be able to offer a stable release soon!

+### Setup

+Quill doesn't work out of the box (yet!) -- there are a few things you need to do first.

+First, you need to set up an admin account

+    $ rails c
+    > a = Author.new
+    > a.name = "John Doe"
+    > a.email = "jdoe@quill.com"
+    > a.password = "quill"
+    > a.save

+Then, you need to create an initial post (this is due to a bug I'm working on fixing as fast as I can)

+    > p = Post.new
+    > p.title = "Hello World!"
+    > p.content = "*Hello, world.*"
+    > p.author_id = 1
+    > p.save

+You can add categories via the admin panel later.
+Finally, you'll need to define a few basic ENV variables

+If you're on Heroku:

+    heroku config:add PUSHER_APP_ID=0000

+If you're not, create `config/application.yml` and define them there (`PUSHER_APP_ID: 0000`).

+The variables Quill uses are as follows:

+    AWS_ACCESS_KEY_ID
+    AWS_SECRET_ACCESS_KEY
+    AWS_FOG_DIRECTORY

+**Note:** If you don't want to use Amazon S3, remove the `config/initializers/carrierwave.rb` file and modify the uploaders.
+You'll need to switch back to `storage :file`

 ### Current Features

 * Ajax Comments